svetozar12/e-com/apps/services/product-catalog/docs/README.md

 # User service

-Performs crud operations on user entity and is used for authentication.
-Currently the user service in responsible for authentication and user operations.
+Performs crud operations on product-catalog entity and is used for managing products..

 ## Setup